amoffatt/neo4py/README.txt

   # Or
   >>> n1.relationships("Likes")(n2, how_much="A lot") 	# Usefull when the name of
                                           			# relationship is stored in a variable.
-					  			# This may change thoughÉobscure syntax
+					  			# This may change thoughï¿½obscure syntax

 The creation returns a Relationship object, which has properties accessible like nodes.